PhilippeW83440/SDCND/CarND-LaneLines-P1/writeup_philippew.md

 **5. Region Of Interest**
 Existing function: region_of_interest
 A trapezoidal region corresponding to the lower part of the camera is delimited in a generic way.
 By using ratio of image dimension.
+It is basiacally doing a crop.
 bottom_left  = [cols x 0.1, rows x 0.99]
 top_left     = [cols x 0.4, rows x 0.6]
 bottom_right = [cols x 0.9, rows x 0.99]